fadeoutsoftware/cima-ethiopia/docs/index.rst

-Continuum Exercise Platform User Guide
+Continuum Training Environment User Guide
 ===========================================

 The following documentation reports all the required steps to setup your machine to follows